 American Express offer some more detailed information regarding the differences between a charge and credit card here.

-The benefits of the Platinum Business Charge card include – take a deep breath –
+The benefits of the Business Platinum Card include (take a deep breath):

 - Earn Membership Rewards points, including the ability to transfer to Qantas Points

-- Global and domestic lounge access – American Express, Virgin Australia, Delta and Priority Pass
+- Global and domestic lounge access: American Express and Priority Pass

 - Benefits when utilising travel booking services when using American Express Travel

 - Travel insurances (including points redemption bookings) and purchase protection, monthly business expense, car rental damage waiver and breakdown cover (read full PDS here)